 Given: TP and TQ are tangents.

-Using theorem I, if the radius is drawn to the tangents TP and TQ it will be perpendicular to these tangents.
+Using the tangent radius theorem, if the radius is drawn to the tangents TP and TQ it will be perpendicular to these tangents.

-Thus OP perpendicular to TP and QO perpendicular to TQ
+Thus, OP is perpendicular to TP and QO is perpendicular to TQ.
+This implies,

 ∠OPT = 90°